splunk/splunk-sdk-java/README.md

    2. Add the dependency to the **pom.xml** file and update the version number to match the version of the Splunk Enterprise SDK for Java that you are using:

-      ```
+      ```xml
       <dependencies>
         ...
         <dependency>
           <groupId>com.splunk</groupId>
           <artifactId>splunk</artifactId>
-          <version>1.6.5.0</version>
+          <version>1.7.0</version>
         </dependency>
       </dependencies>
       ```
+      Be sure to update the version number to match the version of the Splunk SDK for Java that you are using.

-      >**Note**: You can make similar changes to use [Ivy](http://ant.apache.org/ivy/history/latest-milestone/tutorial/start.html) or [Gradle](http://www.gradle.org/) as well.
+      >**Note**: You can make similar changes to use [Gradle](http://www.gradle.org/) as well.

-### Use ant to build the SDK and documentation
+### Building the SDK and documentation

-To build the SDK (all of the CLASS and JAR files), open a command prompt in the **/splunk-sdk-java** directory and enter either of these commands:
+To build the SDK, open a command prompt in the **/splunk-sdk-java** directory and enter:

-    ant
+    mvn

 or

-    ant dist
+    mvn package

-If you want to build only the CLASS files, enter:
+This command builds all of the .class and .jar files.
+If you just want to build the .class files, enter:

-    ant build
+    mvn compile

 To remove all build artifacts from the repository, enter:

-    ant clean
+    mvn clean

-To build the documentation for the SDK, enter:
+To build the documentation for the SDK, it is being automatically generated with <b>mvn package</b>, otherwise enter:

-    ant javadoc
+    cd splunk
+    mvn javadoc:javadoc

-### Examples and unit tests
+### Unit tests

-The Splunk Enterprise SDK for Java includes several examples and unit tests to run at the command line.
+The Splunk SDK for Java includes several unit tests that are run at the command line.

-#### Create a .splunkrc convenience file
+#### Set up the .splunkrc file

-To connect to Splunk Enterprise, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk Enterprise.
+To connect to Splunk, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk.
 For convenience during development, you can store these arguments as key-value pairs in a text file named **.splunkrc**.
 Then, the SDK examples and unit tests use the values from the **.splunkrc** file when you don't specify them.

->**Note**: Storing login credentials in the **.splunkrc** file is only for convenience during development.
-This file isn't part of the Splunk platform and shouldn't be used for storing user credentials for production.
-And, if you're at all concerned about the security of your credentials, enter them at the command line rather than saving them in this file.

 To use this convenience file, create a text file with the following format:

-    # Splunk Enterprise host (default: localhost)
+    # Splunk host (default: localhost)
     host=localhost
-    # Splunk Enterprise admin port (default: 8089)
+    # Splunk admin port (default: 8089)
     port=8089
-    # Splunk Enterprise username
+    # Splunk username
     username=admin
-    # Splunk Enterprise password
+    # Splunk password
     password=changeme
     # Access scheme (default: https)
     scheme=https
-    # Your version of Splunk Enterprise
+    # Your version of Splunk (default: 5.0)
-    version=7.0
+    version=5.0

 Save the file as **.splunkrc** in the current user's home directory.

-*   For example on OS X, save the file as:
+*   For example, on Mac OS X, save the file as:

         ~/.splunkrc